 Meet Dr. Hurliman

-Amanda K. Hurliman, MD, is a board-eligible reproductive endocrinologist and infertility specialist.
+Amanda K. Hurliman, MD, is a board-certified reproductive endocrinologist and infertility specialist.
 She has practiced at Oregon Reproductive Medicine (ORM) since 2013.

 As a medical student, she originally saw herself going in a different direction.
 But after she got pregnant with her twin boys, she had an “aha” moment and knew she wanted to focus on children in some way.
 At the time, she had multiple family members struggling with fertility issues and at that point she knew reproductive medicine was her calling.